biosharp-dotnet/snpit/README.md

 _Please note we are now using version 2 libraries (slightly smaller than those in the paper).
 If you notice any problems please let us know._

-Please email samuel.lipworth@medsci.ox.ac.uk with any queries.
+Please email samuel.lipworth@ndm.ox.ac.uk with any queries.

 If you are experience difficulties installing the package, please email for help or try [SNP-IT](https://github.com/samlipworth/SNP-IT) (the original non-packaged version).